andres1138/macOS_DisableRoundedWindowCorners/README.md

 ```
 ## Reboot and the annoying rounded corners are gone.

 ### I have already done the work for you and have ready DarkAqua.car files for the newer macOS operating systems.
+It is created exactly how apple has created it with the difference being a 3px corner radius to match what Apple had always used before.

 ---
 #### Caveat